panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

       9 |
 ```

-The triangulation technique can be helpful when you're unsure about your generic solution.
-Having 2 assertions can give you more confidence
-that the generic code you created is correct.

 ## 4. Conclusion

 I like the triangulation technique because it helps to create a generic implementation by reducing misses along the way.